ricardont/my_resumes/Ricardo Ontiveros Marquez - Resume AZ.md

 ### **March 2018 - Dec 2022 | Web Developer | Freelancer**
 - **Real Estate Web App**, responsible of design, develop and deploy application; streamlining user face interaction, enhancing company's exposure, centralize/digitize crud catalog corporate image and logo, database, deployment server by using **Python, Ruby on Rails, JS, jquery, bootstrap, css, AWS**
-- **Inventory Cross-Platform App** for Trailer'scompany.
+- **Inventory Cross-Platform App** for Trailer's company.
 Inventory, customer, sales and truck's tracking streamline by using **Python, Ruby on Rails, jquery, bootstrap, css, React Native, Digital Ocean**

 ### **May 2013 - Feb 2015 | Support Agent | AutoZone**
 **Technical support** to US and MX Autozone store's systems and POS, resolving IT issues in real time to ensure seamless operation along with continuous diagnostics ensure systems running smoothly.
 - Technical and procedural guidance for Non-Tech Users
 - System Point of Sale support in **UNIX**  with DB maintenance in **PostgreSQL**
-- Develop **Bash scripting** for automated remote diagnostic and standard-fix tasks
+- Develop **Shell scripting** for automated remote diagnostic and standard-fix tasks
 - **Cisco Networking** support and diagnostics

 ## **Skills**